heynemann/generator-flask-app/README.md

 To setup all the dependencies for your project, run `make setup`.

 After all the dependencies have been installed, you should be able to run your application with `make run`.
+Your application will be running in port 3000.

+If you selected oauth application, make sure you use the host http://local.generator.com:3000/ or change the authorization providers to your own application.

 If you have selected sqlalchemy support, you probable need to create the database before running with `make db`.